-LFP[®] Antifreeze+ is formulated to reduce risks to humans and the environment.
-Wearing gloves and eye protection is best practice when handling LFP[®] Antifreeze+.
+LFP® Antifreeze has been formulated to reduce risks to humans and the environment.
+Gloves and eye protection are recommended when handling LFP® Antifreeze.
 For additional product information and Safety Data Sheet, refer to www.tyco-fire.com.

 Typical Properties

 Appearance Liquid, colorless